Michael McFadyen's Scuba Diving - USAT Liberty, Indonesia

 Come back through the wreck and you will end up back at the stern near the prop (remains).
 Once you have only 70 bar or so, start your ascent back across the sand and spend as much time as you can on the five metre level doing a safety stop.
 You can easily get into decompression if you are not careful (or if you plan it), so keep aware.
 There is plenty to see at five metres, lots of small critters on the black sand.
 Exit back where you entered.

 |A tiny pygmy sea horse||Another tiny pygmy sea horse|

 |A very nice crab, tiny||Tiny clown anglerfish on the stern gun|

 This is brilliant dive site, not so much for the shipwreck itself, but for the fishlife that lives in and around the wreck.
 There are up to a few dozen huge hump-headed wrasses that live on the wreck, although you need to be diving here very early or late to see them (See next paragraph why).
 There are also lots of pygmy sea horses, mantis shrimps, nudibranchs of many species, anglerfish and more.

 You can dive here many times on a trip (we did it once a day) and still see new things.
 If you are staying at Tulamben, it is recommended that you dive the wreck very early in the morning (before 8 am) as the day-trippers from Kuta arrive after this and there can be well over a 100 divers here at one time.

 The visibility was probably 20 to 25 metres and the water temperature was about 27ÂșC.
-Click here to return to see a dive profile from my computer for one dive I did here.

 Click here to return to the list of sites we did at Tulamben.